TeamLab (art collective): Digital artwork

 TeamLab creates digital artwork which is based on the concept of borderless, and integrates advanced technologies.
 The exhibitions are powered by EPSON digital technology.

 TeamLab projects aim to show the relationship between nature and artificial creations, immersing the recipient’s body in an interactive world.

 TeamLab Borderless museum features a collaborative creative space Future Park and Tea House.

 Steve Aoki has described the museum as “a virtual reality/augmented reality/fantasy theme park.”

 TeamLab also serves as the principal developer for the Tokyo Disney Resort app, in partnership with Disney Parks, Experiences and Products Technology and Digital.

 Permanent art installations

+TeamLab houses multiple permanent collections that are located in the Museum of Contemporary Art, Los Angeles; Art Gallery of New South Wales, Sydney; Art Gallery of South Australia, Adelaide; Asian Art Museum, San Francisco; Asia Society Museum, New York; Borusan Contemporary Art Collection, Istanbul; National Gallery of Victoria, Melbourne; and Amos Rex, Helsinki.

 Singapore has the most TeamLab permanent exhibitions outside of Japan.
 These include places such as the National Museum of Singapore, Jewel Changi Airport, Marina Bay Sands, Gardens by the Bay and the CapitaSpring.

 In late 2020, TeamLab premiered "Resonating Life in the Acorn Forest" a permanent art installation at the Kadokawa Culture Museum at Tokorozawa Sakura Town in Tokorozawa, Japan.
-Situated in the Musashino forest it consists of color-changing ovoid shapes in the woods which respond which to touch and wind.
-During the day the silver ovoid shapes reflect their forest surround but at night the trees in the part of the woods where the instillation is placed are individually flooded with colored light as are the sculptured interactive shapes.
+Situated in the Musashino forest it consists of color-changing ovoid shapes in the woods which respond to touch and wind.
+During the day the silver ovoid shapes reflect their forest surround but at night the trees in the part of the woods where the installation is placed are individually flooded with colored light as are the sculptured interactive shapes.